megatronhack/DataScience-Projects/README.md

 <br/>
 <br/>

-## Artificial Neural Network Model Build from Scrach
+## Artificial Neural Network Model Build From Scrach
 This project is using artificial neuron network models to perform addition with two inputs and multiplication with two inputs.
 <br/>
 <br/>